Sareff/AWS/Base/RDS Read Replicas.md

 ![[Read Replicas Disaster Recovery.png|500]]

-#### Quick Tip:
+#### Quick Tip
-RDS Read Replicas take a fee when data goes from different AZ, to avoid this, you can create Main and Read DB in same AZ.
+>RDS Read Replicas take a fee when data goes from different AZ, to avoid this, you can create Main and Read DB in same AZ.
 It will **reduce you cost dramatically**.

 ---
 ### Zero-Links